 Every Six Months

 Check and update your kit every six months.
-Replace food that is about to expire.
+Replace food and medicine that is about to expire.
 Make sure that clothing is adequate for the upcoming season.
 Replace any clothing that does not fit your child.

 Let’s go shopping